WittIsHere/RPG-Turn-Based-Combat/docs/README.md

 There are a lot of possible questions, but you are the only one who will answer them.

-**5 - Create the Options That those entities will have available.
+**5 - Create the Options that those entities will have available.
 Attacks, Magic, Consumable items etc...**

 This is core.
 You not only need to create those, but also think about how to balance them.
 Between the 4 and 5, it will be a continuous loop until you have a satisfactory system.